shubham-2611/Hacker-News-Clone/readme.md

-# This is a Hacker-News-Clone, built using React, Javascript and CSS
+# This is a Hacker-News-Clone, built with React, Javascript and CSS

 # Installation and Setup Instructions